Published date: 16 Jun 2025

 Impact of GST on residential property purchase

-With a revised rate of 1% on affordable housing and 5% on luxury housing, homebuyers are at an advantage.
+With a revised rate of 1% on affordable housing and 5% on luxury housing, homebuyers are at an advantage, especially when evaluating gst on flats.

 Common misconceptions about GST on residential property purchase